TomasHubelbauer/vscode-week-number/todo/fix-status-bar-item-appearing-twice.md

-# Fix status bar item appearing twice
+# Test and release a fix for status bar item appearing multiple times

-Currently unclear under what circumnstances this happens.
+In tree, but untested.